-You have to rely a lot on Mother Nature when it comes to your baby's gender and genetics, however, If you are desperate to conceive twins, then there are seven things you can do to increase your chances...
+You have to rely a lot on Mother Nature when it comes to your baby's gender and genetics, however, if you are desperate to conceive twins, then there are things you can do to increase your chances of a multiple birth...

 Tips to increase your chances of falling pregnant with twins

 2) Your lifestyle